ilzebriede/Complexity-and-Emergence/README.md

 2) Construct meaningful visual registering displays that show input data and updated data simultaneously, perhaps using different colour codes or displayed in 3D as a time slice.
 See mock-up images below.

+3) Allow to capture and record the ongoing pattern modifications that could be studied later away from the code and interaction.

 ![image](./images/circle.png)